 Government after next General Election

 Conservative Majority 4/11

 Labour-SNP Coalition 22/1

 BET | Government after next General Election | Labour Minority – 11/2 with Bet365

 A major betting market in the UK at the moment is the Conservative Leadership race.
 As the bookies predicted, Boris Johnson succeeded Theresa May as Prime Minister.
 Johnson was available to back at as short as 1/7 in the weeks leading up to the decision.

 It’s fair to say he has ruffled a few feathers in short tenure as Prime Minister so far.
-With the Brexit deadline looming and Johnson calling a prorogation of the UK Parliament there is now uncertainty about how long he will hold the office.
-As such the Conservative Leadership Betting market has been opened again at it’s far more open than last time around.
+With the Brexit deadline looming, Johnson called a prorogation of the UK Parliament but deemed was unlawful.
+He failed to get his Brexit Bill through the house and he has been at the centre of a number of scandals during this General Election campaign.